 The Organization invests the assets restricted for permanent endowment in certificates of deposit with a local bank.
 The costs basis in the certificate of deposits equals the market value.
-Once the corpus reaches \$100,000, the interest will be moved to unrestricted net assets.
+Once the corpus reaches \$100,000, the interest can be moved to unrestricted net assets.
+The remaining permanently restricted net assets are included in cash and cash equivalents.